zsytctc/SFPAD/README.md

 # SPAPD

 A method for detecting sentiment-driven pricing that combines existing anomaly pattern detection methodology with sentiment analysis models.
-The model is named **Sentiment-driven Pricing Anomaly Pattern Detection (SPAPD)**.
+The model is named **Sentiment-driven Firm Pricing Anomaly Detection (SFPAD)**.

 ## Background